Choosing the Right Monument Dealer

 These headstones are made using high pressure air and sand that are used to carve the details (design and lettering) into the surface of a granite or marble headstone.
 Some things to look for are:

-- Adequate depth of lettering - Look for deeply cut lettering and lines in the design.
+- Adequate depth of lettering and carvings - Look for deeply cut lettering and lines in the design.
 The deeper the cut the more contrast will show under natural lighting.
-Some companies spray black paint in the lettering and design for contrast and this is perfectly fine.
+Some companies spray black paint in the lettering and design for contrast and this is perfectly fine, but don't let this fool you as a way to cover up inadequate depth of carving.

 - Shallow carving – this type of carving is acceptable when it is on a very dark color of granite such as black.
 In this case it is preferable to lightly carve the lettering into the stone’s surface as this will allow maximum light to reflect off the carved areas providing the best contrast.